Bitcoin-Factory/ML-Test-Client/README.md

 ### How does the overal System Work?

-As mentioned before the system consist of 3 parts:
+As mentioned before the system consist of 3 different apps:

 1. The Test Server
 2. The Test Client